 7. Trace the budget adoption and approval of any amendments to the minute book.
-Report whether there were any exceptions.

 Marshal is an independently elected official, therefore not required to maintain minutes.
 Adoption of budget traced to executed process verbal.

 8. Compare the revenues and expenditures of the final budget to actual revenues and expenditures to determine if actual revenues failed to meet budget revenues by five percent (5%) or more or if actual expenditures exceeded budgeted amounts by five percent (5%) or more.